-The MTSA buildings ("Bernard V. Bowen Academic Center", "Student Support Center" and "P.T.
-Magan") are the private property of Middle Tennessee School of Anesthesia.
-These buildings, both administrative and academic facilities, are open for business 8:00am-6:00 pm, Monday through Thursday.
-MTSA grants access to its buildings during normal business hours to all employees, students and visitors.
-Current employees and students are issued key cards that grant them access to all campus buildings Sunday through Thursday, 12:01am-11:59pm, Friday 12:01am-7:00pm, and Saturday 7:00pm-12:00am.
+The MTSA buildings ("Bernard V. Bowen Academic Center", "Mary Elizabeth "Ikey" DeVasher Student Support Center" and "P.T.
+Magan Hall") are the private property of Middle Tennessee School of Anesthesia.
+These buildings, both administrative and academic facilities, are open for business 8:00am - 6:00 pm, Monday through Thursday.
+MTSA grants access to its buildings during normal business hours to all employees, students, and visitors.
+Current employees and students are issued key cards that grant them access to all campus buildings 24 hours a day.

 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
-The security of MTSA buildings are regularly checked and maintained by the MTSA Coordinator of Plant Operations.
+The security of MTSA buildings is regularly checked and maintained by the MTSA Coordinator of Plant Operations.
 Malfunctioning lights, doors and other unsafe physical conditions are to be reported to the Coordinator of Plant Operations for correction.
 MTSA has no ownership in and does not maintain on or off-campus housing for students.